 Clinical Research Center for Myeloproliferative Neoplasia

 The Department of Leukemia has established a Clinical Research Center for Myeloproliferative Neoplasia (MPN) as a distinct operational unit within the Leukemia Department and Leukemia Outpatient Center.
-The goal of this clinical research center is to develop a comprehensive approach to understanding the biology of MPN through translational research (research on patient samples), and the development of new and effective therapies for MPN.
+The goal of this clinical research center is to develop a comprehensive approach to understanding the biology of myeloproliferative neoplasms through translational research, leading to new and effective therapies for myeloproliferative disorders.

-Components of the Clinical Research Center for MPN include:
+Components of the Clinical Research Center for Myeloproliferative Neoplasia include:

-- Clinical protocols with novel agents developed specifically for patients with MPN.
-Clinical and infrastructure that allows for the conduct of prime clinical research in MPN
+- Clinical trials with novel agents developed specifically for patients with MPN

-- Dissemination of information and education about MPN and new treatment research strategies to patients, families and healthcare providers via website and MPN newsletters
+- Education about MPN and dissemination of information on new treatment and research strategies to patients, families and healthcare providers

 Myeloproliferative neoplasias (also known as myeloproliferative diseases) have been traditionally divided into two groups: classic and atypical.

 - Essential thrombocythemia (ET)

 - Primary myelofibrosis (PMF)